-8.28.17 Institutional Arrangements for LED
+7.38.17 Institutional Arrangements for LED

 The uMhlathuze Municipality's organogram provides for an LED Unit, the LED Unit is housed with other functions that incudes Tourism under HOS: Economic Development.
 The LED Unit for the purposes of uMhlathuze Municipality is named Business Support and Markets.
 The staff compliment includes, Deputy Manager Business Support and Markets, Chief Tourism Officer, Chief Business Support Officer, X2 LED Officers and other supporting staff.
 About 98% of the approved LED posts in the organogram are filled.
-LED and Tourism reports are served before the City Development portfolio committee.
-LED Unit is fully capacitated with no constraints to in assuming its functions.

-Figure 56: Economic Development Organogram
+Figure 82: Economic Development Organogram

-8.28.18 Resourceful Partnerships Established
+7.38.18 Resourceful Partnerships Established